 - a.
 Advise the Board and its Committees on governance matters; - b.
-Monitor that Board and Committee policy and procedures are followed; - c.
-Coordinate the timely completion and despatch of Board and Committee papers; - d.
+Monitor that the Board and Committee policies and procedures are followed; - c.
+Coordinate the timely completion and despatch of Board and Committee papers;

+- d.
 Ensure that the business at the Board and Committee meetings is accurately captured in the minutes; and - e.
-Help to organise and facilitate the induction of Directors.
+Help the CEO organise and facilitate the induction of Directors.